-WHEN MEETING
+WHEN MEETING WITH YOUR MEMBER

-Government, level of knowledge and interest in the issue.
+Do your research about who they are, which political party, State or Federal Government, level of knowledge and interest in the issue.
 Have your key messages in mind - they will usually have limited time and remember they have to be across a huge range of issues so don't expect them to be experts in your field!
 Be specific about what you are seeking.
 Talk about the local issues.
 Seek to build an ongoing relationship.
 Ask them to help connect you with others in the community.